mukeswebrian/Data-Analytics-Course-Project/README.md

 ## Dataset description:
 The dataset contains the daily number of webpage visits for several Wikipedia webpages.
-(if you are not familiar with Wikipedia, feel free to check it out here https://en.wikipedia.org/wiki/Main_Page) The dataset includes daily page visit counts for 1,500 Wikipedia pages starting on 2016-01-01 until 2016-12-31.
+(if you are not familiar with Wikipedia, you can check it out here https://en.wikipedia.org/wiki/Main_Page).
+The dataset includes daily page visit counts for 1,500 Wikipedia pages starting on 2016-01-01 until 2016-12-31.

 Dataset source: Kaggle.com